Investigation of Medium Modifications to $^{12}$C Structure Functions in the Resonance Region

+The measured cross section in fixed bins of $W^2$ is interpolated to fixed $Q^2$ values of 0.5, 0.8, 1.25, 1.75, 2.25, 2.75, 3.25 and 3.75 GeV$^2$ utilizing the global fit.

-Most of the systematic errors in the difference $R_D-R_C$ cancel when it is extracted from linear fits to the ratio of differential cross section where $\epsilon' = \epsilon /(1+\epsilon R_C)$.
+To probe the nuclear dependence of the longitudinal and transverse structure functions, we form the ratio of deuterium to carbon cross sections, which can be written as where $\epsilon' = \epsilon /(1+\epsilon R_C)$.
 Note that $\epsilon R_C$ is small and the resonance structure in $R_C$ is smeared by Fermi motion.
+The values of $R_C$ used here are taken from the fit~\cite{Bodek:2022gli,Bodek:2023dsr}.

-Fig.~\ref{Fig2} shows $R_C-R_D$ versus $W^2$ (left two panels) and versus $x$ (right two panels) for eight different values of $Q^2$.
-The average values of $\Delta R = R_C-R_D$ and $R_D$ over the region $1.5\le W^2\le4.75$ GeV$^2$ are shown in table \ref{tab:ave}, for $Q^2$ values of 0.5, 0.8, 1.25, 1.75, 2.25, 2.75, 3.25, and 3.75 GeV$^2$, respectively.
-The data indicate that there is a difference in the nuclear modifications of the longitudinal and transverse structure functions of bound nucleons in the resonance region and $R_C$ is in general larger than $R_D$ by $\approx$0.062 (or $\approx$25\%).
+Fig.~\ref{Fig_DR} shows $R_C-R_D$ versus $W^2$ (Fig.~\ref{fig:dR_a}) and versus $x$ (Fig.~\ref{fig:dR_b}) for eight different values of $Q^2$.
+A requirement of $\Delta \epsilon' \ge 0.2$ was imposed, where $\Delta \epsilon'$ is the difference between the largest and smallest $\epsilon'$ values used in each fit.
+Gaps indicate bins with $\Delta \epsilon' < 0.2$ or no data.
+The data clearly demonstrate a significant difference in the nuclear modifications of the longitudinal and transverse structure functions of bound nucleons in the resonance region, with $R_C$ on average exceeding $R_D$ by $\approx$0.062 (or $\approx$25\%).

+This observation is in contrast with expectations at moderate and large $x$.
+For $x>0.3$ the contribution to $R$ are primarily from target mass corrections and the gluon contribution is small.
+Therefore, since nucleon target mass corrections are not changed by nuclear effects it is expected \cite{Armesto:2010tg} that $R_A=R_D$ for most of the $x$ region of our measurements.
+Theoretical calculations of Fermi-motion effects on the longitudinal structure function~\cite{Ericson:2002ep} also predict a very small difference with $R_C$ exceeds $R_D$ by only 5\% for $x>0.4$.

+Three types of systematic uncertainties are considered: point-to-point, correlated and normalization.
+Point-to-point uncertainties can vary with $x$ and $Q^2$, while normalization uncertainties affect only the overall scale.
+Most systematic effects, including normalization uncertainties, cancel in the linear fit extraction of $R_C-R_D$ (Eq.~\ref{req2})~\cite{PhysRevD.20.1471}.
+However, the cross sections entering Eq.~\ref{req2} retain statistical and uncorrelated point-to-point uncertainties in $\epsilon'$ that do not cancel.
+Residual $\epsilon'$-correlated systematics are dominated by (i) a spectrometer angle offset and (ii) the radiative tail from the excited states in $^{12}$C. The angle offset is constrained to 0.2~mrad shift by surveys and optics calibrations.
+Its impact is evaluated by re-extracting the cross sections with a 0.2~mrad shift, which produces a kinematic-dependent variation in $R_C-R_D$.

+Radiative corrections do not cancel in the $^{12}$C to deuterium ratio due to the differences in elastic form factors and the presence of nuclear excited states in $^{12}$C. Beam Bremsstrahlung enhances contributions from these excitations at large $\nu$ and low $Q^2$.
+The present analysis utilized recent fits ~\cite{Bodek:2023dsr} to the global data on nuclear elastic and excitation form factors to evaluate these effects.
+Based on the consistency of the fits with existing data, uncertainties of 5\% and 15\% are assigned to the elastic and excitation radiative tail.
+In addition, we tested the effect of using the Guthrie Miller formalism\cite{Zielinski:2017,Miller:1971qb,Miller:1971dj} for the elastic tail instead of the Mo-Tasai approach and find that the difference is within the quoted uncertainties.
+The uncertainty from external radiative correction is estimated to be negligible~\cite{Dasu:1988bd}.